ebryerwork/icds_docs/docs/handling-data/file-storage.md

 ## File permissions

+File permissions are settings that can be set on files and directories that control who has access to read, write, and execute them.
+These settings can be set at the user, group, or global level.

-group space on Collab, located at `/storage/group/<PIuserID>/default`, for which the default file permissions and ownership are
+For example, group space on Collab, located at `/storage/group/<PIuserID>/default`, for which the default file permissions and ownership are